okcompute/vim-ctags/README.markdown

-NOTE: This plugin is obsolete.
+**NOTE**: This plugin is obsolete.
 I personaly don't use it anymore.
 I have found a better way using git hooks to generate tags.
 I'm keeping the repository for the history.

 Automatic generation of tags file (Exhuberant Ctags)